VetalRacer/home-server/docs/services.md

 Web GUI for youtube-dl (using the yt-dlp fork) with playlist support.
 Allows you to download videos from YouTube and dozens of other sites (https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).

 You can read more about configured [here](https://hub.docker.com/r/alexta69/metube)

+# Nexus
+Nexus3 Disaster Recovery (N3DR) is a tool that is capable of downloading all artifacts from a Nexus3 server and to migrate them to another one.

+You can read more about configured [here](https://hub.docker.com/r/sonatype/nexus3)

+# Prometheus
+Prometheus is a systems and service monitoring system.
+It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts if some condition is observed to be true.

+You can read more about configured [here](https://hub.docker.com/r/prom/prometheus)

+# Grafana
+Grafana allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
+Create, explore, and share dashboards with your team and foster a data-driven culture.

+You can read more about configured [here](https://hub.docker.com/r/grafana/grafana) or [here](https://github.com/grafana/grafana)